GeoStat-Framework/GSTools/examples/10_normalizer/README.rst

 `normalizer` and `trend`:

 * A `trend` can be a callable function, that represents a trend in input data.
   For example a linear decrease of temperature with height.

-* The `normalizer` will be applied after the data was detrended, i.e. the trend was substracted from the data.
+* The `normalizer` will be applied after the data was detrended, i.e. the trend was substracted from the data, in order to gain normality.

 * The `mean` is now interpreted as the mean of the normalized data.
-Users could also provide a callable mean, but it is mostly meant to be constant.
+The user could also provide a callable mean, but it is mostly meant to be constant.

 When no normalizer is given, `trend` and `mean` basically behave the same.
 We just decided that a trend is associated with raw data and a mean is used